-AGENDA TITLE: For Possible Action: Discussion and possible action regarding a request for a four foot fence on property zoned Residential Office located at 309 West King Street, APN 003-216-13.
+AGENDA TITLE: For Possible Action: Discussion and possible action regarding a request for the addition of lights mounted on a fence on property zoned Residential Office (RO) located at 309 West King Street, APN 003-216-13.
+(Hope Sullivan, hsullivan@carson.org)

-STAFF SUMMARY The applicant is requesting approval of a four foot high fence constructed of redwood trim and metal, and a gate.
-The applicant has installed the fence without Commission approval.
+STAFF SUMMARY The applicant is seeking to retain lights located at the corners of his fence.
 The Commission will review the request to determine if the proposal is consistent with the Development Standards for the Historic District.

-RECOMMENDATION: "I move to approve HRC-19-156, based on the finding that the request is consistent with the design guidelines for the historic district and the Secretary of the Interior Standards as noted in the staff report, and subject to the conditions of approval in the staff report."
+RECOMMENDATION: "I move to approve HRC-2019-0014, based on the finding that the request is consistent with the design guidelines for the historic district and the Secretary of the Interior Standards as noted in the staff report, and subject to the conditions of approval in the staff report."